Dawn (Wiesel novel): Religion

-Haganah (The Movement)

-The Haganah by definition was the underground Jewish militia in Palestine founded in 1920 that became the national army of Israel after the partition of Palestine in 1948.
-It was founded to defend against the Palestinian Arabs.
-The Jewish people believed that the British military forces could not protect their families against the Arab revolts.
-They believed it was impossible to depend on the British authorities for safety.

-The activities of the Haganah were pretty mild until after World War II.
-After 1945, when the British refused to open Palestine to unlimited Jewish immigration, the tension between the two sides escalated.
-The acts of the Jewish movement then turned more violent.
-There were attacks on railroads, and bridges used to deport Jewish immigrants, attacks on British police stations, and hotel bombings that killed many British citizens.

-In the years to follow, when the United Nations broke up Palestine, the Haganah emerged as the main defense force of the Jewish state.
-In May 1948, when Israel first emerged as an independent state, the Haganah fighters merged into a more structured defense force.
-This was the birth of the IDF, the Israeli Defense forces.

 Themes and motifs

 Wiesel's novel, Dawn, has powerful themes and motifs expressed throughout.
 One example of a reoccurring theme is past vs. present.
 In the past, the Jews were held in concentration camps and now that the war has ended, the Jews are trying to regain their rights.
 The Jews go from one end of the spectrum to the complete opposite end before and after World War II.
 Another important theme is becoming someone you hate.
 Once joining the movement, he takes the place of the people he hated, the Nazis.
 Before, the Nazis were committing acts of hate, but now Elisha and the movement are.

 The two main motifs for Dawn are death and internal struggle.
 In war, death surrounds everyone, there is no escaping it.
 Elisha and the movement's objective was to, "...kill the greatest number of soldiers possible.
 It was that simple."
 The death of John Dawson and David B. Moshe played a significant role in the writing of Dawn.
 Internal struggle is seen many times during the story.
 Elisha, being the main character of the book, has the most internal struggle of anyone.
 He always hears a child crying, even though no one is actually crying.
 This suggests that Elisha is that child who wants to cry but cannot.
 Elisha is given the job of executing John Dawson, but he debates whether he should get to know him before killing him.
 Gad tells Elisha, "Don't torture yourself, this is war."
 This quote implies that Elisha is making his task more of an issue than it's supposed to be, according to Gad.